 To build excitement for this we will be allowing students to enter draws for some exciting prizes.
 We will advertise the various prizes (eg. book prizes, movie passes & free bowling) over the summer and draw winners in September.

 Check out the latest news in CTR Catholic School Division…

 St. James Church (Okotoks) Mass Times - Saturday 5:30 PM; Sunday 7:30 AM; 11:00 AM; 5:30 PM

 St. Michaels Church (Black Diamond) – Mass Times 9:00 AM Sunday

 Visit https://stjamesparishokotoks.ca/ to see the Bulletin for more information about the many events to participate in!

 PARENT COUNCIL News

-Final Meeting of the year/AGM! – Wednesday, May 1 @ 6:30pm.
+Next Meeting – Wednesday, September 4th @ 6:30pm (babysitting available).
 Our Parent Council is busy working to create meaningful events for students and families.
-If you are interested in contributing, please contact them or attend a Council meeting – the first Wednesday of the Month!
+If you are interested in contributing, please contact us or attend a Council meeting – the first Wednesday of the Month!